Universal Studios Florida: New York

-The New York section of the park features several dining outlets: Finnegan's Bar and Grill and Louie's Italian Restaurant which were designed for the park as well as Starbucks Coffee and Häagen-Dazs which are commercial franchises.
+The New York section of the park features several dining outlets: Finnegan's Bar and Grill and Louie's Italian Restaurant, which were designed for the park, as well as Starbucks Coffee and Häagen-Dazs, which are commercial franchises.
 There are also two merchandise shops: Sahara Traders and Rosie's Irish Shop.
-The first two feature merchandise related to attractions within this area.
-Also located here is a statue of longtime MCA/Universal executive Lew Wasserman, honoring his achievements and history while head of Universal.
+The first two stock merchandise related to attractions within this area.
+Also located in this area is a statue of longtime MCA/Universal executive Lew Wasserman, honoring his achievements and history while head of Universal.

 As Nickelodeon was headquartered in the park at the time, the opening credits for Roundhouse and All That (two of its shows) were filmed around this area of the park.